Anshul619/HLD-System-Designs/src/DesignComponents/AWS/NetworkingAndContentDelivery/AmazonRoute53.md

 - Latency Based Routing utilizes latency measurements between networks and AWS data centers.
 - Latency Based Routing is used when you want to give your customers the lowest latency possible.

+## Failover routing policy
+- Use when you want to configure active-passive failover.
+- You can use failover routing to create records in a private hosted zone.